sebrauschert/OceanOmics-amplicon/README.md

 For each voyage's assay this script will rename the demultiplexed fastq files according to their sample ID.

-02-rename_demux.sh expects a txt file, space-delimited, in 00-raw-data/indices/ which is named `Sample_name_rename_pattern_{Voyage1}_{Assay1}.txt` with the 'raw' filenames and the prettified filenames with sample IDs, for example:
+`02-rename_demux.sh` expects a txt file, space-delimited, in `00-raw-data/indices/` which is named `Sample_name_rename_pattern_{Voyage1}_{Assay1}.txt` with the 'raw' filenames and the prettified filenames with sample IDs, for example:

 ```
 16S-lane1-16S-L01.R[12].fq.gz Voyage1_Sample7_day4.#1.fq
 16S-lane2-16S-L01.R[12].fq.gz Voyage1_Sample9_day14.#1.fq
 ```

+#### (optional) Demultiplexing statistics

-You can calculate statistics for each assay using the seqkit_stats script:
+You can calculate statistics for each assay using the `03-seqkit_stats.sh` script:

 ```
 conda activate amplicon
 bash scripts/03-seqkit_stats.sh -v Voyage1 -a Assay1
 ```

-This will generate a txt file of QC statistics for each assay and voyage in the folder 02-QC/
+This will generate a txt file of QC statistics for each assay and voyage in the folder `02-QC/`.

 #### Amplicon sequence variants via DADA2